Charles Tracy (art historian): Career

 Tracy was elected a Fellow of the Society of Antiquaries of London on 5 May 1994.
 His specialist subject was English church woodwork, especially carved chests, choir-stalls, and misericords.

 He was recommended on the Victoria and Albert Museum website for further information on a late medieval carved chest from Suffolk.

 He has contributed articles to the specialist Building Conservation Directory publication for historic buildings, on the topic of conserving medieval church pews and pulpits.

 In 2012, Tracy was commissioned, along with Hugh Harrison, Eddie Sinclair and John Allan, to survey the early 14th century bishop's throne in Exeter Cathedral, "one of the most magnificent pieces of medieval woodwork in Europe".

 In 2015–2016, Tracy was commissioned by churchwardens and the Parochial Church Council to survey the Grade I listed St Mary's Church, Watford, as the wardens prepared for renovation works.

-He was a Member of Council at Suffolk Institute of Archaeology and History between 2008 and 2012, and was a director at The British Archaeological Association between 2007 and 2010.
+He was a Member of Council at Suffolk Institute of Archaeology & History between 2008 and 2012, and was a director at The British Archaeological Association between 2007 and 2010.

 From 1985 until 2002 he served on the Sculpture and Furnishing Committee of the Central Council for the Care of Churches (Church Buildings Council), where he was responsible for vetting requests for conservation grants, and providing expert advice.

 Tracey died on 6 March 2024, at the age of 85.